craigprotzel/making-education/Schedule/README.md

 * Post Class
 	* REVIEW Karkhana lesson plans
 	* MEET with Hasin as a group
+	* CONNECT with Maker Mentor (as a group) for an interview Skype Call

 #### 150 min class: Challenges of a ‘Progressive’ Education in Nepal (Hasin Viist 2)
 * Discuss Karkhana lesson plans and how they may influence your prototype idea
 * Work on prototype idea in groups
 * Post Class
 	* WORK on prototype idea & document work
-	* CONNECT with Maker Mentor to share prototype and begin discussing ways to test the idea
 	* WRITE 1000 - 1200 word Research Paper incorporating theoretical material & interviews.
 The paper should be uploaded to the Google Drive by Sunday March 11 9PM

 ### WEEK 7 - Mar 5 & 7